TABLE OF CONTENTS

-MSSM does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities.
-The following person has been designated to handle inquires regarding the non-discrimination policies:
+MSSM does not discriminate on the basis of race, color, sex, sexual orientation, gender identity or expression, religion, ancestry, national origin, genetic information, or disability in its programs and activities.
+The following person has been designated to handle inquiries regarding the non-discrimination policies:

 No employee of the Maine School of Science and Mathematics (MSSM) may accept any monetary gifts (including cash, checks, debit cards, gift cards, gift certificates, or any negotiable instrument) from parents/guardians, board members, students, suppliers, vendors, etc., in any amount whatsoever.
 In the event that a monetary gift is offered, the employee should refer the donor to the Director of the MSSM Foundation, Inc.

 It is against MSSM policy for an employee to accept gifts from any person or business that conducts business, or expects to conduct business, with MSSM.

 Further, it is unlawful for persons or businesses to give gifts to School staff and for School staff to accept gifts that are intended to improperly influence the School staff in the exercise of their duties.